-Enter: Emotionally Focused Therapy (EFT).
+Let me introduce you to Emotionally Focused Therapy (EFT).

 EFT is a type of couples therapy that focuses on getting to the root of what those fights are *actually* about.

 Most couples argue about the logistics (money, chores, parenting, who forgot to buy toilet paper).
 But EFT suggests that under every argument about logistics, there is an argument about connection.
 We fight about the dishes because having to ask for help a million times makes us feel unseen.
-We go silent because speaking up feels like we’re just going to be ignored all over again.
+Then we go silent because speaking up feels like we’re just going to be ignored all over again.

 Often, couples get stuck in what therapists call a "pattern" or a "cycle."
 It usually looks like a "pursuer" and a "withdrawer."
 One person pushes for a reaction (pursues), and the other shuts down to keep the peace (withdraws).
 The more one pushes, the more the other hides.
 The more one hides, the more the other panics and pushes.